 Sometimes I avoid going to the library.
-I know that seems counter-intuitive for a homeschooler who loves books.
+(I know that seems counter-intuitive for a homeschooler who loves books!)
 I’m not avoiding the library because I don’t want to have to deal with a very noisy, active toddler.
-I’m not avoiding it because I owe so much in fines to the library they could build a new wing.
-No. It’s for the simple reason that when my children run out of library books they get bored.
-Sure “I’m bored” isn’t exactly a favorite phrase for most parents.
+I’m not avoiding it because I owe the library so much in fines that they could build a new wing.
+No, it’s for the simple reason that when my children run out of library books, they get bored.
+Sure, “I’m bored” isn’t exactly a favorite phrase for most parents.
 I’m not always thrilled with it either, but it’s growing on me.
 I’ve come to believe boredom is a gift.

 Boredom is a large part of the gift I give to my children as a homeschooling mom.
-Homeschooling does not take as long as public school does; it generally takes as long as I hear other parents take with homework.
+Homeschooling does not take as long as public school does—it generally takes as long as I hear other parents spend helping their children with homework.
 I try to limit television on school days and keep computer use to tool time instead of play time.
 That leaves a beautiful, open day!
 Time to pursue their interests.
 Time to lay on the grass and watch worms.
 Time to write and write and write.
 Time to draw.
 Time to dance.
 Time to build a life-size spider web out of yarn.
 Boredom can be a very messy gift.

 Up until that point, my standard reply to “I’m bored” was a long list of chores.
 Since they seemed incapable of thinking for themselves and making plans, I was perfectly happy to think and plan for them.
 This particular child was quite vocal in her explanations as to why chores would not satisfy her particular problem.
 She then started pacing around the couch where I was sitting, hoping I would sprout wings or change magically into something interesting.

 The Miracles That Can Happen When a Child Gets Bored